Ferocactus pilosus (Galeotti ex Salm-Dyck) Werderm.

-Echinocactus pilosus (basionym), Echinocactus piliferus, Echinocactus piliferus, Echinocactus pringlei, Echinocactus stainesii, Ferocactus piliferus, Ferocactus pringlei, Ferocactus stainesii
+Echinocactus pilosus, Echinocactus piliferus, Echinocactus piliferus, Echinocactus pringlei, Echinocactus stainesii, Ferocactus piliferus, Ferocactus pringlei, Ferocactus stainesii

 Ferocactus pilosus is one of the most spectacular species in the genus.
-It is a simple or clumping, deep green, barrel-shaped to columnar cactus with 13 to 20 prominent ribs adorned with areoles sprouting bright red central spines and bristle-like, white radials.
-Over time, it often forms groups with several subsidiary barrels growing from the main one.
-The flowers are yellow to red, up to 1 inch (2.5 cm) in diameter and appear from late spring to summer.
-They form a discreet ring at the top of the plant.
-The fruits are yellow and up to 1.6 inches (4 cm) long.
+It is a simple or clumping cactus with deep green, barrel-shaped to columnar stems with 13 to 20 prominent ribs adorned with areoles sprouting bright red central spines and white bristle-like radial spines.
+Over time, it often forms groups with several subsidiary stems growing from the main one.
+Flowers are yellow to red, up to 1 inch (2.5 cm) in diameter, and appear from late spring to summer.
+They form a discreet ring at the top of the stems.
+Fruits are yellow and up to 1.6 inches (4 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Choose a location that receives direct sun during all or most of the day.
 Plant your Barrel Cactus in early spring before new roots begin to form.
 The roots may appear dry, but that is typical before new growth begins.
 Dig a hole deep enough for the plant's roots and amend it as needed to provide fast-draining soil.
 A good soil mixture includes 10 percent native soil, 45 percent washed sand or pumice, and 45 percent compost.